AzimoLabs/paloalto-gsuite/README.md

-# GlobalProtect for Linux
+# GlobalProtect for Linux (SAML authentication)

 ## Description

-This project allow Linux machines connect to VPN using openconnect.
+This project allow Linux machines connect to VPN using openconnect with SAML authentication from G Suite.

 ## Required
 - python3